junxit/us-congress-bills-111/metadata.md

 - 2009-10-21 — Placed on the Union Calendar, Calendar No. 175.
 - 2009-10-21 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 111-309.
 - 2009-10-21 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 111-309.
+- 2009-10-26 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2009-10-26 — Considered under suspension of the rules. (consideration: CR H11742-11744)
+- 2009-10-26 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2489.
+- 2009-10-26 — Ms. Bordallo moved to suspend the rules and pass the bill, as amended.
+- 2009-10-27 — Considered as unfinished business. (consideration: CR H11824-11825)
+- 2009-10-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-10-27 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 379 - 33 (Roll no. 817). (text: CR 10/26/2009 H11742-11743)
+- 2009-10-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 379 - 33 (Roll no. 817).(text: CR 10/26/2009 H11742-11743)
+- 2009-10-27 — The title of the measure was amended.
+Agreed to without objection.